CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/multi-level-bill-of-materials/overview.md

 ![Multi-level](./media/multi-level.webp)

-In ProcessForce, there are two ways of dealing with this situation:
+In CompuTec ProcessForce, there are two ways of dealing with this situation:

 1. **Semi-finished Items**:
   A semi-finished item is a component in the BOM that has its own Bill of Material and requires a separate Manufacturing Order (MO) before being used in the production of the final good.
 These items can also be produced independently and stored as inventory for future use.